5555523/CS212-Assignment-01/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE or text editor.
 3. Compile the Java files.
-4. Run the LibraryManagementSystem class.
+4. Run the 'LibraryManagementSystem' class.
 5. Follow the on-screen prompts to interact with the Library Management System.

 ## Key Features and Functionalities